joernio/joern/docs/content/querying/_index.md

 weight=3
 +++

-To query a CPG stored at `path/to/cpg`, run
+One you have [created a code property graph](/creation) stored at `path/to/cpg`, you can load and query it as follows:

 ```
 ./joern.sh <path/to/cpg>
 ```